Best Air Purifiers for Allergies (2026)

 - Pet dander: Look for purifiers with strong pre-filters.
 Pet hair clogs HEPA filters quickly, increasing replacement frequency.
 A washable pre-filter (Coway, Winix) saves money over time.

 - Mold spores: HEPA is effective for capturing mold spores (2–20 microns).
 If your mold issue is also producing musty odors, add activated carbon filtration.
-Address the moisture source as well — a purifier catches spores but does not solve a mold problem.
+For purifiers specifically tested against mold, see our best air purifiers for mold guide.
+Address the moisture source as well, since a purifier catches spores but does not solve a mold problem.

 Running Costs